Mini-Mafia/Mini-mafia.github.io/README.md

 Welcome to the MINI MAFIA!
 This is an organization devoted to making unblocked websites.
 The organization is making their first actual game website (as a group), so please support!
-Thank you if you use it!
+Thank you if you use it! <br>
+Credit to: ubg98 and jsDelivr.
+Go support them too!